trevorhobenshield/amazon_photos/README.md

 ## Setup

-There are two ways to set up authentication.
-The first is to pass the cookies explicitly to the `AmazonPhotos` constructor, the second is to add your cookies as environment variables.
+There are two ways access protected endpoints.
+The first is to pass cookies explicitly to the `AmazonPhotos` constructor, the second is to add cookies as environment variables.

 Log in to Amazon Photos and copy the cookies: